leemarreros/bridge-mumbai-goerli/README.md

 ## The creation of a bridge between Mumbai and Goerli testnets

-Table of contents:

-- What is a bridge good for?
-- Centralized bridge
-  - Tech stack

 **What is a bridge good for?**

 ​	Tipically, blockchains work in isolations from other chains.
 They were not built to share information and assets between them.
 For that reason, bridges are built.
 A bridge is another layer that sits in between two chains to facilitate information and asset transfers.
 There are several ways to build bridge.
 At least we could find two types of them: decentralized and centralized bridges.